Getting Started

 for scan in raw_scans:

-After passing each scan into your montage to have HRFs estimated, you can now average across subject estimates to generate a subject-pool wide HRF estimate for each channel.
+Once each scan has been passed into your montage to have HRFs estimated, you can now average across subject estimates to generate a subject-pool wide HRF estimate for each channel.

 # Generate subject pool wide distribution